wp-plugins/simple-contact-form/readme.txt

 *   [Suggenstion/comments](http://www.gopiplus.com/work/2010/07/18/simple-contact-form//)

 Simple contact form plug-in provides a simple Ajax based contact form on your wordpress website side bar.
 User entered details are stored into database and at the same time admin will get email notification regarding the new entry.
 And we have option to stop sending emails to admin.
 This plug-in generates images (known as "Captcha's") which contain security codes used for protecting a form from spam.

+This plugin has integrated [ReadyGraph](http://readygraph.com/), an optional set of features to automate the growth of your userbase.
+It helps you achieve the three goals of any web marketer: maximize conversion of site visitors to register for your email list, maximize viral referrals for your site, and maximize return visits to your site.
+To accomplish this, we have integrated a key set of growth features with this plugin:
+	- Intelligent signup popup with email or one-click Facebook login
+	- Full viral referral flow
+	- Automated end user re-engagement emails including welcome emails, weekly digest, friend joined alert and more (all email campaigns are optional and configurable)
+	- Enhanced email deliverabilty
+	- Cloud-based analytics and data storage
+	- Settings that allow you to turn on and off all ReadyGraph features.

 **Now this plugin has been integrated with Email Newsletter plugin, It means admin can send the Mails/Newsletters to those entered emails via my another wp plugin(Email Newsletter plugin http://www.gopiplus.com/work/2010/09/25/email-newsletter/)**

 1. Simple.